 Category and definition Criteria Identification on plan Category R Those in such a condition that any Existing value would be lost within 10 years and which should, in the current context be removed for reasons of sound Arboricultural management.
-Category and definition collapse including those that whatever reason, the loss of of the trees that are dead or are shounded in the trees infected with pathogens elm disease) or very low qual NOTE Habitat reinstatement box in nearby tree. emediable, structural defect, such that will become unviable after removal of companion shelter cannot be mitigated owing signs of significant, immediate as of significance to the health and/or saity trees suppressing adjacent trees of may be appropriate (eg R category tre other R category trees (ie where, for I by pruning) and irreversible overall decline. afety of other trees nearby (eg Dutch DARK RED 1 Mainly Arboricultural values Mainly Arboricultural values 2 Main landscape values 3 Mainly cultural values, including Category A Those of high quality and value Such a condition as to be able to make a substantial contribution (a minimum of 40 years is suggested) Trees that are particularly good examples of their species, especially fi rare or unusual, or essential components of groups or of formal or semi-formal Arboricultural features (eg the dominant and/or principal trees within an avenue).
-Trees, groups or woodlands which Provide a definite screening or softening effect to the locality in relation to views into or out of the site or those of particular visual importance (eg avenues or other Arboricultural features assessed as groups).
-Trees, groups or woodlands of significant conservation, historical, commemorative or other value (eg veteran trees or wood-pasture).
-LIGHT GREEN Category B Those of moderate quality and value@ those in such a condition as to make a significant contribution (a minimum of 20 years is suggested Trees that might be included in the high category, but are downgraded because of impaired condition (eg presence of remediable defects including unsympathetic past management and minor storm damage) Trees present in numbers usually as groups or woodlands, such that they form distinct landscape features, thereby attracting a higher collective rating that they might as individuals but which are not, individually, essential components of formal or semi-formal Arboricultural features Trees with very limited conservation or other cultural benefits MID BLUE Category C (Those of low quality and value Currently in adequate condition to remain until new planting could be established (a minimum of 10 years is suggested).
+Category and definition Trees that have a serious, irrecollapse including those that whatever reason, the loss of contract that are dead or are should be a serious.
+Trees infected with pathogens elm disease) or very low qual NOTE Habitat reinstatement is box in nearby tree.
+DARK RED 1 Mainly Arboricultural values 2 Main landscape values 3 Mainly cultural values, including Identification on plan Category A Those of high quality and value Such a condition as to be able to make a substantial contribution (a minimum of 40 years is suggested) Trees that are particularly good examples of their species, especially fi rare or unusual or essential components of groups or of formal or semi-formal Arboricultural features (e.g. the dominant and/or principal trees within an avenue).
+Trees, groups or woodlands which Provide a definite screening or softening effect to the locality in relation to views into or out of the site or those of particular visual importance (e.g. avenues or other Arboricultural features assessed as groups).
+Trees, groups or woodlands of significant conservation, historical, commemorative or other value (e.g. veteran trees or wood-pasture).
+LIGHT GREEN Category B Those of moderate quality and value@ those in such a condition as to make a significant contribution (a minimum of 20 years is suggested Trees that might be included in the high category, but are downgraded because of impaired condition (e.g. presence of remediable defects including unsympathetic past management and minor storm damage) Trees present in numbers usually as groups or woodlands, such that they form distinct landscape features, thereby attracting a higher collective rating that they might as individuals but which are not, individually, essential components of formal or semi-formal Arboricultural features Trees with very limited conservation or other cultural benefits MID BLUE Category C (Those of low quality and value Currently in adequate condition to remain until new planting could be established (a minimum of 10 years is suggested).
 Trees not qualifying in higher categories Trees present in groups or woodlands but without this conferring on them significantly greater landscape value, and/or trees offering low or only temporary screening benefit Trees with very limited conservation or other cultural benefits GREY usually not be retained where they wo stem diameter of less than 150mm sho

 Tree No On Plan Species HGT ST Ø Cr RAD N E S W Cr Hgt Age Physiological & Structural Observations - ve/+ve Preliminary Management Recommendations Est Cont Rad RPA BS CAT

 1 Cherry 9m 470 3-6-5-4

 2 Ash 12m 500 5-5-8-4

 3 Lime 12m 350 3-4-4-4

 4 Cedar 9m 300 3-2-3-3

 5 Cypress Arizona 9m 300 3-2-3-3

 6 Hawthorn 4m 60 0.5-0.5-0.5- 0.5

-7 Cedar Blue 7m 130 1.5-3-3-1
+7 Cedar Blue now Felled 7m 130 1.5-3-3-1

 8 Acer 6m 60 2-1.5-1-2

-9 Cherry 5.5m 100 4-4-4-3
+9 Cherry now Felled 5.5m 100 4-4-4-3

 10 Cherry 5m 100 2-4-1-2

 11 Copper Beech 7.5m 400 3-4-4-3.5

 12 Beech 5m 85 2-1.5-2-1.5

-13 Cypress Leylandii 7m 150 0.5-0.5-0.5- 0.5
+13 Cypress Leylandii 7m 150 0.5-0.5-0.5-